getlantern/lantern/README.md

     $ scripts/web-server.js
     Bayeux-attached http server running at...

-The new UI should now be available at [http://localhost:8000/app/index.html](http://localhost:8000/app/index.html)
+The UI should now be available at [http://localhost:8000/app/index.html](http://localhost:8000/app/index.html)

-To skip the setup process and go straight to an already setup instance, run:
+To skip the setup process and go straight to an already set up instance, run:

     $ scripts/web-server.js --skip-setup